7 work environments and how to build a strong one for your employees

 Here are a few ways Thompson suggests to boost remote creativity:

 Conversation itself, which involves having to politely listen to others, is an example of production blocking.
-Virtual collaboration requires less pressure for constant conversation so people can more easily focus on generating ideas.
+Virtual workplace collaboration requires less pressure for constant conversation so people can more easily focus on generating ideas.

 Virtual collaboration usually results in less pressure to conform since many of the politeness rituals of in-person communication, such as vocalizing agreement and engaging in small talk, are no longer present.